 Korean sounds more like Chinese, but there are many differences since Mandarin is a tonal language.

-Based on my interaction with experts of these languages, I concluded roughly 20% correlation between Mandarin, Japanese, and Korean.
+Based on my interaction with experts in these languages, I concluded that there is roughly a 20% correlation between Mandarin, Japanese, and Korean.

-This is not much, but at least it is good enough compared to nothing in common.
+This is not much, but it is good enough compared to nothing in common.

 8. K-entertainment is spreading like wildfire

 Let’s face it!
-We all realize someone riding the “K-drama or the K-pop wave.”
-Because much like the Korean economy, Korean Pop music is also on the rise.
+We all realize someone is riding the “K-drama or the K-pop wave.”
+Much like the Korean economy, Korean Pop music is also on the rise.

-Many Kdrama TV shows are doing well because they have massive global viewers.
+Many K-dramas are doing well because they have massive global viewers.
 Fans won’t understand anything without subtitles.

 Korean pop stars are rocking the charts worldwide with their music to the newly found Anime hot topics in the anime community.

 The Korean entertainment industry is reaching heights and breaking barriers worldwide.
-So, if you want to enjoy songs, romantic drama, or cinema and show their full extent, learning Korean is a no-brainer!
+So, learning Korean is a no-brainer if you want to enjoy songs, romantic dramas, or cinema and show their full extent

 9. Konglish can give you an advantage

-Many Koreans are trying to learn English because of globalization and anglophone cultural influence.
+Many Koreans are trying to learn English because of globalization and the influence of the Anglophone culture.
 However, most new-generation people can speak at least the introductory English needed for communication.

-Even though the Korean and English visuals difference is vast, Korean has many English words incorporated.
+Even though the Korean and English visuals are vast, Korean has many English words incorporated.
 Therefore, the mixture of both languages is called “Konglish.”

 A typical example is the Korean term 리모콘 (“rimokeon”) for the English “remote control.”
 Another example is 노트 (“noteu”), a short English form for the notebook.